sist-cs120/project-doc/source/project0.rst

     Please read the following instructions carefully:

     1. This project is to be completed by each group individually.
+Use your own code to complete the main parts of the tasks.

     2. This project contains 2 tasks (3 points).